qapage/qapage.github.io/_posts/2025-12-21-All-about-Non-Human-Identities-NHIs.md

 Every NHI should have a **clear reason for existence** that is well documented, including what critical systems it interacts with.

-This kind of documentation serves as input to Least Privilege modelling.
-Publications from prominent vendors in the field say that a lot of NHI risk can be attributed to **over-privileged, general purpose accounts** that do everything.
-This may be due to shortcuts taken at setup time, to make it easier to get started with these NHIs.
+This documentation serves as input to least-privilege design.
+A major source of NHI risk is over-privileged, general-purpose accounts that can “do everything,” often due to shortcuts taken during initial setup.

 #### Practical steps to take:

-- Make "write one-line purpose" **mandatory** in the pipeline or form that creates NHIs
+- Make "a one-line purpose" **mandatory** in the pipeline or form that creates NHIs.
-- Prefer narrow, task-specific identities over a few mega-accounts that do everything
+- Prefer narrow, task-specific identities over mega-accounts.
-- During reviews, kill or quarantine any NHI whose purpose nobody can explain
+- During reviews, quarantine or retire any NHI whose purpose cannot be explained.

 ### Least Privileged Access

-Give NHIs **just enough access** needed to perform their purpose and nothing more.
-Ideally you have role-based access or policy-based access for NHIs just like you have for humans.
+Give NHIs only the access required to perform their purpose—nothing more.
+Use role-based or policy-based access for NHIs just as you do for humans.

 #### Practical steps to take:

-- Setup regular reporting that shows you **high-risk NHIs** that have:
+Run regular reporting for high-risk NHIs that have:
 - Privileged access
 - Long-lived credentials
-  - Are reachable from the internet
+- Internet reachability

-- Block creation of new NHIs with `*` or global admin rights unless they go through a special approval flowit interacts with.
+Block creation of new NHIs with `*` or global admin permissions unless they go through an explicit approval flow.

-### Short-Lived Access
+### Short-Lived Credentials

 Minimize the window in which a stolen credential is useful.
 Many NHI breaches have at their core, static, long-lived secrets: